eellak/gsoc2019-diyrobot/3D_designs/README.md

 # The designs of the DIY-Robot kit

-Here you can find all the stl files for the kit also images and instructions of all the parts.
+Here you can find all the stl files for the kit.
+For instructions and images visit the wiki of the repository .
 ![components](../assets/images/components.png)
 * Socket System templates
   * Connection System between components blocks :white_check_mark: